Stowage plan for container ships: Logistical factors

 Port of discharge – When trying to find a suitable stowage position for containers, the planners must take into consideration the sequence of the ports of call.
 For example, if the port of calls are A, B and C, for the port A discharge, the planner must take into consideration not to choose a stowage position for a container for ports B or C on top of the container destined for port A.

 Container size – A 20 feet container can not be loaded up on a 40 feet container, but the reverse is possible if the vessel structure allows it.
-Planners can also load a 40 feet container on top of two units of 20 feet container, this known as a "Russian stowage" or "mixed stowage".
+Planners can also load a 40 feet container on top of two units of 20 feet container, this is known as a "Russian stowage" or "mixed stowage".

 Hatch cover clearance – Hatch cover clearance refers to how many "High Cube" (height over 8.6 ft) containers allowed to load in the hold without preventing the hatch cover from closing correctly.

 Visibility – The number of High cube containers shouldn't exceed a set number of High cube containers in each row/bay on-deck.
 If the number of high cube units exceeded the set number it will prevent the full/clear line of sight of the ship from the bridge or other vital vantage points.